kmarusek/1010/wp-content/plugins/wp-client-reports/readme.txt

 == Changelog ==

+= 1.0.11 =
+* Fix issues with meta box headers in newer versions of WordPress

 = 1.0.10 =
 * New Feature: Ability to use [YEAR], [MONTH], and [DATE] shortcodes in email title and description.